 Retirees who pay a higher income-related monthly adjusted premium will be reimbursed the higher amount.
 However, if EUTF does not receive a copy of your SSA letter showing your higher income-related monthly adjusted premium each year, EUTF will automatically reset your Medicare Part B premium reimbursement to the Medicare standard amount every January 1st.
-Please note that EUTF will not reimburse for any late enrollment penalties.
+The higher income-related monthly amounts are limited to a two-year lookback period.
+Please note that the EUTF will not reimburse for any late enrollment penalties.

 Dependent Children and Active EUTF Employees

 Medicare Part B premium reimbursement does not apply to: